-Hunters Lane Woods Nature Preserve is a nature preserve on a tributary of the Rouge.
-No formal access or parking, undeveloped.
+Hunters Lane Woods Nature Preserve is an undeveloped nature preserve on a tributary of the Rouge River.
+There is no formal access or parking

 Bauervic Woods Park - Nature Preserve

 Bauervic Woods Nature Preserve is one of Southfield's major nature preserves.
 There are extensive trails throughout the park, playground, picnic seating and gravel parking.